Hipple History, Family Crest & Coats of Arms

 The surname Hipple was first found in Norfolk and Suffolk, where the name was derived from "Hib and diminutive Hib-kin, sharpened to Hip and Hipkin."
 The Hundredorum Rolls of 1273 provide some of the earliest entries of early forms of the name: Hyppe (without surname), Norfolk; John Hyppe, Norfolk; and Lucia Hippo, Suffolk.
 Another source notes Lefsius Hippe as being listed in the same rolls in Suffolk and John Hipecok in the Assize Rolls of Somerset in 1243.

 Early History of the Hipple family

-Another 110 words (8 lines of text) covering the years 1273 and 1646 are included under the topic Early Hipple History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hipple research.
+Another 43 words (3 lines of text) covering the years 1273 and 1646 are included under the topic Early Hipple History in all our PDF Extended History products and printed products wherever possible.

 Hipple Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hipple include Hipkin, Hippkin, Hipken, Hippken, Hipkins, Hipkens, Hippe, Hipp and many more.